 Alcestis was the mythical queen of Thessaly, wife of King Admetus, who came to personify the devoted, selfless, woman and wife in ancient Greece.
 While the story of Admetus' courtship of Alcestis was widely told, she is best known for her devotion to her husband in taking his place in death and her return to life through the intervention of the hero Herakles (better known as Hercules).
-There are two versions of Alcestis' story, one in which Hercules plays no part at all, but thanks to the playwright Euripides (480-406 BCE), and his play Alcestis (written 438 BCE) the version featuring Hercules is the better known.
+There are two versions of Alcestis' story, one from the Bibliotheca of Pseudo-Apollodorus (1st/2nd century CE) in which Hercules plays no part at all, but thanks to the playwright Euripides (480-406 BCE), and his play Alcestis (written 438 BCE) the version featuring Hercules is the better known.

 Alcestis & Admetus

 Both versions begin the same way and emphasize the importance of loyalty, love, and kindness.
 Once upon a time there lived a gentle king named Admetus who ruled over a small kingdom in Thessaly.
 He knew each of his subjects by name and so, one night when a stranger appeared at his door begging for food, he knew the man must be from a foreign land but welcomed him into his home anyway.
 He fed and clothed the stranger and asked him his name, but the man would give no answer other than to ask Admetus if he could be the king's slave.
 Admetus had no need for another slave but, recognizing the man was in distress, took him on as shepherd for his flocks.